davestewart/vuex-pathify/docs/api/paths.md

 - module, property and sub-property access
 - wildcard expansion

-There are some [utility](#utility-syntax) formats as well, which are designed to handle customisation around non `get/set` naming:
+There are some additional [direct syntaxes](#direct-syntax) as well, which are designed to handle customisation around non `get/set` naming:

-- direct member access
+- direct access
-- two-way mapping override
+- direct sync